mohamedmshokry/azure-app-service-flask/README.md

 terraform apply
 ```

-Details about the created app service:
+Details about the created web app service:
 - The App web app for container created is configuered to allow access only from default vnet subnet where Application gateway is provisioned
 - There is a Log ***Analytics workspace*** and ***Application Insights*** created for the web app, instrumentation key and connection string are configuered for the application settings
+- There is a limitation for Insights runtime monitoring when in comes to container.
+It is not currently supported for custom containers https://learn.microsoft.com/en-us/azure/azure-monitor/app/codeless-app-service?tabs=python#prerequisites

 ### 03- Create Azure DevOps pipeline
 - Assuming you have a free account on Azure you can create a new organization on https://dev.azure.com/
 - Inside the organization create a new project for the flask app
 - Inside the project we will utilize only the Pipelines feature, so Create a pipeline where code in the forked repo you did
 - Make it an empty pipeline, the pipeline is provided in the "azure-pipelines.yml" in the repo
-- What you will need to do is to authorize the pipline to use your subscription and select the created "Azure web app for container" resource to deploy the container on
+- Create a service connection for the ACR to be used in the pipeline https://learn.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops#azure-container-registry
 - The pipeline is triggered only for application code and Docker file modifications

 ## To Do's